GrimalDev/executor.nvim/README.md

         }

     },
     default_mappings = true, -- use default mapping
-    always_exit = true, -- always exit terminal no matter status of previous command

-     dependency_commands = {
+    notify = true -- Use the notify api always_exit = true, -- always exit terminal no matter status of previous insert_on_enter = false, -- enter insert mode on entering a terminal dependency_commands = {
         -- the command make requires the presents of a makefile in cwd, if -- makefile is not found, try next command in table make = "makefile"
     }
 }
 ```